sanches-davi/ames-housing-price-prediction/README.md

 | test_predictions.csv | Actual and predicted values for the test set |

 Saving these artifacts makes it easier to inspect results, reuse the trained model and continue the project in future stages.

-**Main insight:**
-The modeling workflow produced not only a trained model, but also reusable outputs that support reproducibility and future development.